j2zhao/tablevault/docs/workflows/workflow_artifacts.md

 # Workflow with Artifacts

 This is a basic workflow for handling artifacts in TableVault.
+To understand the basics of builders and artifacts, please read [Core Concepts: Artifacts](../core_concepts/execution.md#artifacts) and the [Builders Guide](../api/builders.md).

 ---